ForAllSecure/mapi-examples/plugins/java-auth-plugin/README.md

 * Docker (Optional)

 Select one of the development methods below.
-You must be

 # Developing